 Guests were invited to raise the four sails, a task employing muscles you never knew you had in a sturdy-rope-tug-of-war with heavy canvas.
 Under full sail, the Taber cut through the waves, stridently weaving between islands large and small.

 There was nothing to do, really, but appreciate all of this beauty.
 And each other.
 Deep conversations were sparked.
 Friendships forged.
 Cell phones were put away – except for use as cameras.
-The “beach” – an expanse of tan cushions facing the stern near the helm – was a particularly popular spot for chilling out.
+The “beach” – an expanse of tan cushions facing the stern near the helm – was a particularly popular spot for chilling out and listening to our private band.

 Rafting Up Under Sail